gevent/gevent/README.rst

 To install the latest development version::

-  pip install setuptools 'cython>=0.25' git+git://github.com/gevent/gevent.git#egg=gevent
+  pip install setuptools cffi 'cython>=0.27' git+git://github.com/gevent/gevent.git#egg=gevent

 To hack on gevent (using a virtualenv)::